 The lack of clear information about the widening gap in perceived and actual costs of college can act as an impediment in students' decision-making process.
 In his new Hamilton Project proposal, Phillip Levine proposes a way to simplify and improve the transparency of college cost estimates based on a pilot program currently underway at Wellesley College.

 The current federal student lending system requires students to repay loans during the first decade after college, when their incomes are relatively low and variable.
-In a new Hamilton Project paper, the University of Michigan's Susan Dynarski and Daniel Kreisman propose a strategy to improve student lending through the adoption of an income-contingent repayment plan.
+The University of Michigan's Susan Dynarski and Daniel Kreisman propose a strategy to improve student lending through the adoption of an income-contingent repayment plan.

 The structure of the Pell Grant program has remained fundamentally unchanged since its inception in 1972.
-In a new Hamilton Project paper, Sandy Baum of the Urban Institute and The George Washington University and Judith Scott-Clayton of Columbia University propose three major structural reforms to fit the needs of a twenty-first-century economy and student population.
+In this paper, Sandy Baum of the Urban Institute and The George Washington University and Judith Scott-Clayton of Columbia University propose three major structural reforms to fit the needs of a twenty-first-century economy and student population.

 Despite the positive return to higher education, many Americans are concerned about their ability to pay for college, and there is increasing focus on the rising burden of student loans on recent graduates.
 Although average net tuition—the actual cost to students after grant aid, scholarships, and other financial aid—has increased somewhat over the last two decades, the volume of student debt has increased far more dramatically, as has the default rate on student loans.
 In this month’s employment analysis, The Hamilton Project examines possible explanations for the recent increases in student debt and default rates.

-In a new policy memo, The Hamilton Project examines the relationship between growing income inequality and social mobility in America.
+In this set of economic facts, The Hamilton Project examines the relationship between growing income inequality and social mobility in America.
 The memo explores the growing gap in educational opportunities and outcomes for students based on family income and the great potential of education to increase upward mobility for all Americans.

 The role of education in improving social mobility is well-known, and new evidence identifies promising ways to help more low-income students improve their educational opportunities.
-In a new blog post, The Hamilton Project compares a range of interventions aimed at boosting college attendance and completion among low-income students.
+The Hamilton Project compares a range of interventions aimed at boosting college attendance and completion among low-income students.